Our memoranda of understanding

 Both organisations are also members of the Welsh Concordat, which supports the improvement of services for patients, service users and carers in Wales.

-Our agreement started in June 2014.
+Our agreement started in June 2014 and was renewed in March 2025.

 Areas of information sharing include: